ipbrennan90/lambda-tutorial/README.md

 ```
 @app.route('/build', methods=["GET"])
 def build():
-    build_db()
+    return build_db()

 ```

-and now if you navigate to the build endpoint you should see a success message, you will only be able to use this once since once the table is created it cannot be made again.
-Once you get a success message, delete this endpoint and move on to the next section of the tutorial to learn how to persist user data and get users out of our rds instance.
+and now if you navigate to the build endpoint you should see a success message.
+Once you get a success message, delete this endpoint and move on to the database-requests branch

 For this section of the tutorial I had a lot of help from [this](http://docs.aws.amazon.com/lambda/latest/dg/vpc-rds.html) aws tutorial